szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

                 </button>
                 <div class="collapse collapse-text" id="introduction">
                   <div class="mt-2">
                     We start with an informal introduction to see if we have a good connection.
-It’s important to me that we understand and trust each other, as a strong foundation of trust is key to a successful collaboration.
+It’s important that we understand and trust each other, as a strong foundation of trust is key to a successful collaboration.
 I want you to feel comfortable so we can create a <strong>positive and open working atmosphere</strong> together.
                     <ul class="mt-3 list-unstyled">
                       <li>{% include "icons/tag-icon.njk" %}<span>Free of charge</span></li>
                       <li>{% include "icons/lock-open-icon.njk" %}<span>No obligation</span></li>